marshall-strong/devportfolio/markdown/yenius.md

 - Leveraged Rails polymorphic associations to avoid schema changes when adding new types of metadata
 - Ensured secure user authentication by using the BCrypt gem to salt, hash, and retrieve passwords

+## Other Bullets

+- Single Page App supports a fast frontend by loading resources at launch and by only transmitting JSON data
+- Create React App’s Redux+JS template abstracts away Webpack configuration, uses Redux Toolkit and React-Redux to reduce both boilerplate code and developer headaches

 # Technologies Used

 # Backend